hite77/random-notes/movies_to_watch/movies.md

 # Currently watching

 - **the orville** — disney+
 - downton abbey 6/25

 # From Library
-- once upon a time in hollywood

 - meet dave
 - band aid
-- pirate radio
+- the informant!
+- edge of darkness

 # Hbo streaming

 - 3:10 to yuma — 11 of 12
 - inside man — 13 of 15
 - san andreas — 43

 # Streaming

 - morbius — hundreds -- netflix
 - wanted — 7. netflix stream
 - takers — 8 of 8. — on netflix